An in vivo validation dataset for dynamic volumetric MRI: Data Records

 \section{Data Records}

-The data can be found at doi.org/10.5281/zenodo.18459637.
-All datasets are saved in the ISMRMRD file format \cite{inati_ismrm_2017}.
-For each subject, the following files are available: \begin{itemize} \item anatomy.nii.gz: High-resolution fully sampled anatomical reference image \item outphase.nii.gz: Out-of-phase image from the DIXON scan \item segmentation.nii.gz: Muscle segmentation masks as determined from the out-of-phase image; each voxel is assigned an integer corresponding to a certain segmentation label \item segmentation.txt: Label descriptions of the segmentation masks \item validation.mrd: Fully sampled multichannel k-space data for each of the nine pressure levels \item hybrid.mrd: Multichannel k-space data for the hybrid dynamic and validation scan \item dynamic1.mrd, \ldots, dynamic4.mrd: Undersampled multichannel k-space data for the four dynamic scans \end{itemize} The only preprocessing performed to the raw k-space data is the removal of the oversampling in the readout direction, as this reduces the size of the dataset by a factor 2.
+The data \cite{van_riel_vivo_2026} can be found at \href{https://www.doi.org/10.5281/zenodo.21194933}{doi.org/10.5281/zenodo.21194933}.
+All datasets are saved in the MRD file format \cite{inati_ismrm_2017}.
+For each subject, the following files are available: \begin{itemize} \item anatomy.nii.gz: High-resolution fully sampled anatomical reference image \item outphase.nii.gz: Out-of-phase image from the Dixon scan \item segmentation.nii.gz: Muscle segmentation masks as determined from the out-of-phase image; each voxel is assigned an integer corresponding to a certain segmentation label \item segmentation.txt: Label descriptions of the segmentation masks \item validation.mrd: Fully sampled multichannel k-space data for each of the nine pressure levels \item hybrid.mrd: Undersampled multichannel k-space data for the hybrid dynamic and validation scan \item dynamic1.mrd, \ldots, dynamic4.mrd: Undersampled multichannel k-space data for the four dynamic scans \end{itemize} The only preprocessing performed to the raw k-space data is the removal of the oversampling in the readout direction, as this reduces the size of the dataset by a factor 2.
 In addition to the k-space data, each data file containing raw k-space data also contains noise measurements, required for prewhitening the data.
 Each .mrd file is a HDF5 file that contains the raw k-space and noise data in MRD format in \texttt{/dataset/data}, the MRD header in \texttt{/dataset/xml}, and the coil sensitivity maps in \texttt{/csm}.
+The encoding counters stored in the MRD AcquisitionHeader contain the \(k_y\) and \(k_z\) coordinates of each readout line, specifying the exact sampling pattern for each scan.
+This information is especially important for the reconstruction of the CASPR data.
+The nine pressure levels in the validation dataset are indexed using the repetition counter in the MRD AcquisitionHeader.
+The first user-defined counter in the MRD AcquisitionHeader is used to distinguish the six repetitions in dynamic scan 1, and to indicate the static part of the hybrid scan.